scottchiefbaker/slt/README.md

 # 🔍 `slt` aka Scott's Lookup Table

-`slt` is a simple script to read data from a key/value text file.
+`slt` is a simple script to read data from a key/value text file and print it out.
 It's useful for scripting repeatable commands where you do not want to include the data in your history.

 ### 📦 Installation